 Here’s a simple example.

-calculates a base64sha256 on each file in lambda/
+calculates a base64sha256 on each file in lambda/, and concatenates the

 results together into a single string.
 Any time files are added, removed, or